On codimension one stability of the soliton for the 1D focusing cubic Klein-Gordon equation: Basic Bounds

 \section{Basic Bounds}

-In this section we derive decay estimates for the solution $v(t)$ and several basic estimates for the profile $f(t)$.
+In this section we derive decay estimates for the solution $v(t)$ defined in \eqref{equ:definition_v} and several basic estimates for the profile $f(t)$ defined in \eqref{equ:definition_f}.
 These will be used repeatedly in the next sections.
-Moreover, we establish the $H^2_x$ energy estimate for the profile $f(t)$, we obtain (stronger) weighted energy estimates for all spatially localized nonlinearities with cubic-type decay, and we derive a decay estimate for the stable coefficient $a_-(t)$.
+Moreover, we establish the $H^2_x$ energy estimate for the profile $f(t)$, we obtain (stronger) weighted energy estimates for all spatially localized nonlinearities with cubic-type decay, and we derive a decay estimate for the stable coefficient $a_-(t)$ defined in \eqref{equ:definition_a_plus_a_minus}.